soph903/soph903.github.io_old/myreadme.md

 ```

 default: flex-end, the navi menu btns locate at the top right of the page

 changed to flex-start such that the btns locats at the top left

 ### email

 config.yml -> email

-changing the label of the email attribute.
+changing the label of the email attribute